infotexture/dita-bootstrap/README.md

      --args.ftr=path/to/your-footer.xml
 ```

-### Navigation sidebar
+### Navigation menu

-The plug-in extends the standard HTML5 table of contents (ToC) [navigation parameter][6] `--nav-toc` to add styled list groups to the navigation sidebar.
+The plug-in extends the standard HTML5 table of contents (ToC) [navigation parameter][6] `--nav-toc` to add styled list groups to the navigation menu.
+(The navigation is rendered as a sidebar in desktop browsers and above the content on smaller devices.)

 By default, the plug-in uses the `partial` option to include the current topic in the ToC along with its parents, siblings and children.
-As with `org.dita.html5`, the `full` option can also be used to generate a complete ToC for the entire map, or `none` to disable the table of contents entirely.
+As with the default HTML5 plug-in, the `full` option can also be used to generate a complete ToC for the entire map, or `none` to disable the table of contents entirely.

 As of version 5.3, the plug-in provides two new options to style the table of contents navigation with the Bootstrap [list group][7] component.